-What happens to me if I am convicted for a first DUI in Boca Raton?
+What happens to me if I am convicted for a first-time DUI in Lake Worth?

-A guilty conviction for a first DUI will result in at minimum:
+- A person convicted of a first DUI must at minimum:

-5. Complete DUI School and follow any recommendations for treatment and counseling.
+- Complete DUI School and follow any recommendations for counseling.

-What happens to me if I am convicted for a second-time DUI in Boca Raton?
+What happens to me if I am convicted for a second-time DUI in Lake Worth?

 A person convicted of a second DUI must do all of the above.
 In addition, he or she must spend 10 days in jail if the second DUI arrest occurred within 5 years of the first DUI conviction.

-What happens to my license after a DUI arrest in Boca Raton?
+What happens to my license after a DUI arrest in Lake Worth?

 Do I have to plead guilty just because I was arrested?